SunSerega/POCGL/README.md

 # POCGL
-pascal wrapers of OpenCL and OpenGL
+pascal wrappers of OpenCL and OpenGL